-This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers at any stage of their career can talk about seven things they’ve learned along their writing journey that they wish they knew at the beginning.
-This installment is from memoirist Rachel Friedman.
+This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers (this installment written by Rachel Friedman, author of THE GOOD GIRL’S GUIDE TO GETTING LOST) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent — by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.

 Rachel is excited to give away a free copy of her book to a random commenter.
 Comment within one week; winners must live in Canada/US to receive the book by mail.
 You can win a blog contest even if you’ve won before.
 (Update: Penelope won.)